 Goober and Muffin were the best of friends; no matter that Goober was a puppy and Muffin was a kitten.
 As Goober and Muffin grew up, their friends started complaining that it was not okay for them to be pals.
 Succumbing to peer pressure and going their separate ways seemed to be the only answer, even though Goober and Muffin were both miserable.
 One day, a calamitous misadventure reunites this unlikely twosome, reminding them what really matters.
 Turning their backs on prejudice once and for all, can Goober and Muffin go back to doing what they love best, being best friends forever?

 A sweet story beautifully brought to life with charming illustrations, Goober & Muffin is just right for wee ones who love being read aloud to and for children just learning how to read.
-There is also a Goober and Muffin Coloring Book that follows the story, available on Amazon.
+There is also a Goober and Muffin Coloring Book that follows the story.

 Borrow Goober and Muffin from your school or public library.
 Whenever possible, please support independent bookshops.